AnnMarieW/dash-multi-page-app-demos/README.md

 -----
 ## 6. [multi_page_layout_functions/](https://github.com/AnnMarieW/dash-multi-page-app-demos/tree/main/multi_page_layout_functions)
 This app demonstrates how to create a sub-topics sidebar that is only used in certain pages.
 It shows how to use functions to access the `dash.page_registry` from within the `pages` folder after it's finished building.
+For more details see also: https://dash.plotly.com/urls#dash-page-registry

 ## 7. [multi_page_meta_tags/](https://github.com/AnnMarieW/dash-multi-page-app-demos/tree/main/multi_page_meta_tags)

-This app show more details on how the images are added to the meta tags.
+This app shows more details on how the images are added to the meta tags.
+See also the Dash Documentation:  https://dash.plotly.com/urls#meta-tags

 ## 8. [multi_page_nested_folder/](https://github.com/AnnMarieW/dash-multi-page-app-demos/tree/main/multi_page_nested_folders)

-This app demonstrates the case where you have nested folders with pages folder, like in the following:
+For more info, please see the Dash Documentation:  https://dash.plotly.com/urls#nested-pages This app demonstrates the case where you have nested folders with pages folder, like in the following:
 ```
 - app.py